 How long is a giraffe’s tongue?
 What color is it?

 Giraffe use their long, dexterous tongues to carefully select nutritious leaves from thorny trees.
-The tongue's unique coloration and thick papillae likely serve to protect it from thorns and potential sunburn, although the exact function of the dark pigmentation remains unclear.
+The tongue's unique coloration and thick papillae likely serve to protect it from thorns and potential sunburn, although the exact function of the dark pigmentation is unclear.

 Facebook